A variety of mental health issues can arise during pregnancy.

 - anxieties about giving birth, including a fear that the mother or baby will not survive

 Many women will experience some anxiety about childbirth, which may be addressed as a part of good quality midwifery and obstetric care.
-Support from mental health services may be required where this begins to dominate a woman’s experience of pregnancy and disrupts the bonding process or engagement with maternity services.
+Support from mental health services may be required where this begins to dominate a woman’s pregnancy experience and disrupts the bonding process or engagement with maternity services.
 Where a woman has experienced past trauma, this may bring complex feelings about childbirth and how to relate to maternity staff.

 For moderate to severe issues, the specialist team at Women’s Counselling and Therapy Service provides individual counselling or psychotherapy for up to six months for women in the perinatal period.
 Women who are psychologically ready for therapy but are experiencing problems such as housing crisis or financial concerns can be referred to the casework service for support before accessing therapy.
-Referrals and self-referrals can be made via the online referral from.
+Referrals and self-referrals can be made via the online referral form.
 You can call or email Women’s Counselling and Therapy Service if you would prefer to discuss your referral.

 For more severe or complex cases, a referral to Leeds Perinatal Mental Health Service can be made by emailing the form.
 If you are uncertain which service is most appropriate for someone you are working with, you may contact the Perinatal Mental Health Service duty clinician for advice between 9:00am and 5:00pm, Monday to Friday.